What languages would you consider worth learning for an international traveler?

 Other languages are only worth the effort if you are relocating there.
 Even then often performative - everyone in Ireland speaks English, Irish is only used ceremonially outside of some farms.

 Some people make the case that German is a good language for economic reasons but I’ve never understood that because Austria, Germany and Switzerland speak better English than some parts of America tbh.
-Although they love to travel, I see them fucking everywhere so knowing German can be a cool party trick.
+Although they love to travel, I see them fricking everywhere so knowing German can be a cool party trick.

 >Austria, Germany and Switzerland speak better English than some parts of America tbh